 Eligible students and staff may register for a maximum of two (2) courses per academic year.
 Exceptions to this limitation may be made by the institution offering the course.

-- Students begin the cross-registration process at their home institution by obtaining a form from their registrar's office.
+- Students begin the cross-registration process at their home institution by obtaining a form from their Registrar's office or online.
 At SUNY Potsdam, students may also contact Jan Felt, at firstname.lastname@example.org or call 267-3094 for further assistance.

 - After a student has identified courses for which he/she wishes to cross-register, the student must obtain the signed approval of his/her program advisor to ensure that the course satisfies the student's program and credit-hour requirements and that the course is unavailable at the home campus.